dingmaotu/mql4-lib/README.md

 In advanced MQL4 programs, you have to use more sophisticated collection types for your order management.

-It is planned to add common collection type to the lib, including lists, hash maps, trees, and others.
+It is planned to add common collection types to the lib, including lists, hash maps, trees, and others.

 Currently there are two list types:

 1. Collection/LinkedList is a Linked List implementation
-2. Collection/Vector is a array based implementation
+2. Collection/Vector is an array based implementation

 Since there is no `class template` in MQL4, I provide a macro for each collection types.
 These macros can generate a collection class for any